AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/configuring/advanced-url-configuration.md

 To provide a custom URL format a project can implement etiher the [`ProductUrlFormat`](https://javadoc.io/doc/com.adobe.commerce.cif/core-cif-components-core/latest/com/adobe/cq/commerce/core/components/services/urls/ProductUrlFormat.html) or the [`CategoryUrlFormat`](https://javadoc.io/doc/com.adobe.commerce.cif/core-cif-components-core/latest/com/adobe/cq/commerce/core/components/services/urls/CategoryUrlFormat.html) service interface and register the implementation as OSGI service.
 Those implementations, if available, will replace the configured, pre-defined format.
 If there are multiple implementations registered, the one with the higher service ranking replaces the one(s) with the lower service ranking.

-The custom URL format implementations must implement a part of methods to build a URL from given parameters and to parse a URL to return the same parameters respectively.
+The custom URL format implementations must implement a pair of methods to build a URL from given parameters, and to parse a URL to return the same parameters respectively.

 ## Combine with Sling Mappings {#sling-mapping}